Beginners Beekeeper Course 2026

 Eligibility, booking & enquiry:

-To book or enquire please email BBA secretary Fiona Hawke here.
+To enquire and book, please email Martin Stainer here.